aparks12/hello-world/README.md

 # hello-world
-Just the first test
+Just the first test.
-Reaquanting myself with Github
+Reaquainting myself with Github.
-Damnit
+Damnit.